 National Coming Out Day is an annual event for LGBT persons, friends, to celebrate coming out and to raise awareness of the lesbian, gay, bisexual, transgender (LGBT) community and civil rights movement.
 Celebratory activities were planned for Thursday, October 12 in the Beaudry Building atrium (15th floor).
 Thank you supporting such a great event.

-- Global Climate Change Awareness - Our Planet.
-Our Future.
+- Be the Change.
+It's Our Planet.
+It's Our Future.
 Act Now.

 - Let's Talk - Important conversations about troubling times